India, China border issues take time to get resolved due to 'suspicions': CDS Rawat | International

 - India

 Noting that pending issues with China concerning LAC in eastern Ladakh were being resolved through talks, the Chief of Defence Staff (CDS) General Bipin Rawat on Saturday said that there is suspicion between the two countries and the issues take time for getting resolved.
-Answering a question during an event in Guwahati, CDS Rawat said one must look at the border issue with China as a whole.
+Interacting with the media after delivering a memorial lecture here, CDS Rawat said one must look at the border issue with China as a whole.
 "Don't look separately at North East or Ladakh."

 "In 2020, we had a little bit of a problem.
 And issues are now being resolved through talks that are happening at the military level, the foreign affairs level and at the political level," he said.
 "The issues that had happened -- we should let it rest and we are quite confident that we will be able to resolve our border issues.
 This is not the first time this has happened.
 These border issues have happened in the past and we have been able to resolve them.
 Since there is suspicion between the two countries, they (issues) take time to resolve."